-CSX expects to conduct work on Saturday, Dec.
-3, between 7 a.m. and 7 p.m. at locations throughout the Virginia Avenue Tunnel project area.
-Work on Saturday may include backfilling of existing excavation areas and concrete construction activities at street level, as well as track-related activities in the new tunnel.
+CSX expects to conduct construction-related work on Saturday, January 7, between 7 a.m. and 7 p.m. at locations throughout the Virginia Avenue Tunnel project area.
+Work on Saturday may include pile drilling, backfilling of existing excavation areas and concrete construction activities at street level.
 CSX does not expect the work to be disruptive, and will implement mitigation measures to reduce the impact this work may have on neighbors.

-On Monday, Dec.
-5, CSX expects to close the intersection of 3rd Street and Virginia Avenue, S.E., following the expected re-opening of 4th Street on Friday, Dec.
-2. The closure will allow CSX to remove the existing Phase I temporary bridge deck so the roof of the first new tunnel structure and additional utility work can be completed.
-No interruptions to residents’ utility services are anticipated, due to preparations that were completed during Phase I. Once the tunnel roof and utility work are completed, a new, Phase II temporary bridge deck will be installed over the area to be excavated for the second new tunnel structure.
+CSX expects to re-open the intersection of 3rd Street and Virginia Avenue, S.E., during the week of Jan.
+23-27.
+This closure is allowing CSX to remove the existing Phase I temporary bridge deck to complete the roof of the first new tunnel structure and complete additional utility work.
+No interruptions to residents’ utility services are anticipated, due to preparations that were completed during Phase I. Following completion of those tasks, a new, Phase II temporary bridge deck will be installed over the area to be excavated for the second new tunnel structure.

-Please plan now to join us for our the final 2016 "Coffee with Chuck" event on Wed., Dec.
-14th, from 8 to 9 a.m. at the CSX Community Office, 861 New Jersey Ave., S.E.
-The next community Open House event will be held Thursday, Jan.
-12, 2017, from 6 to 8 p.m. (new hours!) at the Courtyard Marriott Hotel, 150 L Street, S.E.
+Please plan to join us for the next community Open House on Thursday, January 12, from 6 p.m. to 8 p.m. at the Courtyard Marriott Hotel, 140 L Street, S.E.
 A brief presentation and Q&A session with residents will be held at 7 p.m., in response to requests from neighbors.
 We look forward to seeing you there.